tenzir/tenzir/changelog/next/bug-fixes/3765--blob-padding.md

-When reading Base64-encoded JSON string uses the `blob` type, padding with `=` is now accepted.
+When reading Base64-encoded JSON strings with the `blob` type, `=` padding is now accepted.